PrivacyPolicy/FloridaPolyCatalogScraper/README.md

                 prereqs: list of prerequisites for the course.
 A sub-list (i.e. [3890, 2003] below) means that either course can be taken (below equates to "2901 AND 3904 AND (3890 OR 2003) AND 3902")
-                coreqs: list of length one, containing the co-requisite for the course
+                coreq: list of length one, containing the co-requisite for the course
                 electivesInGroup: the courses that can't be taken at the same time as this one },
             ...